Headed to Thessaloniki, Greece? Great, then here is a list of the best things to do in Thessaloniki, as well as where to

 Where To Stay When You Visit Thessaloniki

 Although there are a large number of hotels and guesthouses in Thessaloniki, here are our top picks:

 Located in the heart of the commercial center of Thessaloniki, Mediterranean Palace offers 5-star facilities with magnificent views of the Thermaikos Gulf.
 Nearby tourist attractions include the White Tower, the Archaeological Museum, and the Byzantine churches.
 The hotel is best suited for families of 4 or 5.

 Hotel Capsis Bristol Boutique Hotel

-If you’re planning to stay in the Ladadika district, this hotel is an excellent option.
+This hotel is an excellent option if you’re planning to stay in the Ladadika district.
 It is a 5-star boutique hotel located in the heart of the Ladadika district.
 The rooms are spacious and comfortable.
 Visitors also love the Persian carpets, the paintings, and the unique antiques.
-Bicycles are available for free at the hotel so that you can ride to the nearby commercial markets and the seashore.
+Bicycles are free at the hotel, so that you can ride to the nearby commercial markets and the seashore.

 Situated in the center of Thessaloniki, Park Hotel offers spacious and modern rooms with stunning city views.
 Visitors love the delicious buffet breakfasts and the refreshments served at the cafe bar.
 The hotel is just one kilometer away from the seafront.
 Commercial markets and nightlife hotspots are also within walking distance from the hotel.